LefterisZach/DropboxSockets/README.txt

  Sources :
  	https://www.gnu.org/software/libc/manual/html_node/Server-Example.html    used for select method https://stackoverflow.com/questions/7666509/hash-function-for-string      used for hash extraction of the contents of the files shared
 	https://www.geeksforgeeks.org/linked-list-set-3-deleting-node/		used both at client and server for updating their client lists

-A bash file test.sh is also added for generating small input files.

-A client gets removed from the system by a signal CTRL+C from the terminal, as a signal handler for the SIGINT signal is being implemented (in file main.c).